Dr. Jenn Turner

 Chris completed his Masters of Physical Therapy at UBC after a Bachelor of Science in Kinesiology at the University of New Brunswick.
 He has several years of experience working as personal trainer and Certified Strength and Conditioning Specialist.
 This passion for helping his clients achieve greater health and reach their goals was the driving force that led Chris to pursue a career in physiotherapy.
 His knowledge and experience allow him to provide progressive and complete rehabilitation to his clients.

-His practice is guided by current research, clinical experiences, and patient preference and integrates manual therapy, exercise prescription, and education.
-Chris believes that people experiencing pain and injury should not just be rehabilitated back to their baseline but that their journey should continue to progress to greater health and performance.
+Chris enjoys working with a wide range of individuals but has few areas of particular interest which include knee and hip osteoarthritis, running related injuries, healthy aging, and injury risk reduction.
+He has also undergone advanced training in lower back and shoulder conditions.
+His practice is guided by current research, clinical experiences, and patient preference.
+He views exercise prescription and education as essential components of all treatment plans.
+Chris believes that people experiencing pain and decreased function should not just be rehabilitated back to their baseline but that their journey should continue to progress to greater health and performance.

 Neurokinetic Therapy® Certified

 Jason graduated with a Bachelor of Arts degree in psychology and a Master’s degree in Physical Therapy from the University of British Columbia.
 He has a special interest in orthopaedics and sports injury rehab, using a manual therapy and exercise-based approach to treatment.
 He has additional training in Kinetacore Functional Dry Needling (FDN), a form of Intramuscular Stimulation (IMS), and Instrument Assisted Soft Tissue Massage (IASTM).